Starting a Wine Brand: My Journey to Creating My Own

 Producing Your Wine

-Once you have established your brand identity and navigated the legal framework, the next crucial phase is the actual production of your wine.
+Once you have established your brand identity and navigated the legal framework, the next crucial phase is wine production.
 This stage encompasses several pivotal decisions, from the selection of grapes to the final bottling process.
+Your approach to wine production will vary depending on the volume you plan to produce—small batch production requires different considerations than larger production runs, influencing everything from sourcing to equipment needs.
 For emerging wine brands, utilizing custom crush facilities can be advantageous.
 These facilities manage various aspects of winemaking including production, bottling, and access to necessary equipment, which allows business owners to concentrate on branding and marketing without the operational burdens of running a winery.

 Choosing the Right Grapes